eodcgmbh/openeo-fastapi/docs/guide/orms.md

 #### Using extended model

 In order use the class ExtendedJob, we will need to extend the register.
-The example below extends the JobRegister and edits the create job function to create the ExtendedJob and including setting the value for the new parameter.
-You will need to version the database in order for the new model to work.
+The example below extends the JobRegister and edits the create_job function to create the ExtendedJob and includes setting the value for the new parameter.
+You will need to version the database in order for the new model to work, and additionally add the NewJobsRegister to the app instance [See Registers](/docs/guide/registers.md).

     ...
     from openeo_fastapi.client.jobs import JobsRegister